jared-schmitz/libcpp-util/README.md

 C++14 things:
 NB: I am not involved with the C++ working group and I'm sure that my implementations will be non-conforming in subtle ways.
-I did it both out of impatience and curiousity.
+I did it both out of impatience and curiosity.
 That said I have made a decent effort to test.
 Also I haven't provided workarounds for compilers that haven't caught up with C++11 fully.
 If you want to see a reference implementation, they are around on github.